ianduquette/dbops/DbOps/README.md

 **Solutions**:
 1. Verify PostgreSQL is running on localhost:5433
 2. Check that the database "postgres" exists
-3. Verify the username "postgres" and password "cenozon" are correct
+3. Verify the username "postgres" and password "pwd" are correct
 4. Run the connection test: `.\test-connection-fast.ps1`

 ### Application Crashes or Freezes